heitorchang/good-practice/clojure.md

 Call `(pst)` in the REPL to get the stack trace (not terribly useful because local variable info is not printed)

+In the REPL, *e prints the error and stack trace.

 ### Tracing

 Install https://github.com/clojure/tools.trace